aary/cppsockets/README.md

 # cppsockets

-This project aims to provide an object based interface to the traditional socket I/O system calls in such a way that is manageable and clean.
+This project aims to provide an object based interface to the traditional socket I/O system calls for both TCP and Unix sockets in such a way that is manageable and clean.

 ## Sample server using this library